pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 tables, simple vertical alignments) alongside low quality (usually GIF) rendering for inline math and high-quality (usually PNG) for display content.
-Frequently, only the 'problematic' parts are rendered as images leading to poor layout (e.g., tables with some math and a text label in lieu of proper labeled equations).
+Frequently, only the 'problematic' parts are rendered as images leading to poor layout (e.g., tables with some equational content and a text label in lieu of properly labeled equational content).

 ## Non-visual print equation layout

-In some countries, print equation layout has some form of accessibility tradition.
+In several countries, print equation layout has some form of non-visual accessibility tradition.

 The US traditions are dominating in this context since MathML was developed largely by US companies.